 The town itself is known for its hot springs and we spent some of Christmas Day soaking in the hot water surrounded by snow.
 Afterward, we went sledding on the slopes next to town which is an easy walk from anywhere in the village.
 The town mostly caters to local tourists so we liked that it wasn’t full of English speakers like us.
 It also has many restaurants and it was no problem at all to have a traditional Christmas meal.

 In my humble, totally nonbiased opinion, London is one of the best places to spend Christmas in Europe.
 If you want a really classic, traditional, British Christmas (the best kind in my opinion), London will not disappoint!
-There are so many festive activities, bustling Christmas markets, and tasty treats all around the city that you’ll never want to leave.
+There are so many festive activities, bustling Christmas markets, and tasty treats around the city that you’ll never want to leave.
 Our family was lucky enough to spend the entire month of December in this beautiful city, and I think I’d spend every Christmas there if I could.
 Find out why Christmas in London is the best.